charlesnnanna/hyperion-dev-test/README.md

 # Running a React and Vite App

-This README provides a step-by-step guide on how to run this React application using Vite as the build tool.
-Vite is a fast development server and build tool for modern web development, which works seamlessly with React.
+This README provides a step-by-step guide on how to run this React application.

 ## Prerequisites